Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 When you type an address in the browser, the browser will ask the server what is at that location for him to get.

-Most of the time you want to get a webpage, but it can be anything: an image, sound, video, pdf documents…
+Most of the time you want to get a web-page, but it can be anything: an image, sound, video, pdf documents…

-### getting a webpage
+### getting a web-page

-{% caption Here is your html you asked for! %}
+{% caption Here is the html you asked for! %}
 {% asset_img server-give-html.svg 525 200 the server giving a HTML file %}
 {% endcaption %}

-A *webpage* is just a *text file!* we call it *html file*… You can read [a lot more about HTML](https://en.wikipedia.org/wiki/HTML)
+A *web-page* is just a *text file!* we call it *html file*… You can read [a lot more about HTML](https://en.wikipedia.org/wiki/HTML)

 ### HTML